uwescience/raco/README.md

 Pass the `-j` option to `scripts/myrial`.
 Output omitted for brevity.

 # C++ and Grappa output (Radish)
-Raco has backend compilers that emit C++ and [Grappa](http://grappa.io) programs for query plans.
+Raco has backend compilers that emit C++ and [Grappa](http://grappa.io) programs.
 To find out how it works in depth, read the [UW technical report](https://homes.cs.washington.edu/~bdmyers/papers/UW-CSE-14-10-01.pdf).

 ### Output C++ plan and source program
 ```